georgiilievvv/common-employees/README.md

  - execute the command `mvn spring-boot:run`

 ### Endpoints
- - `/` - upload the input file and date format pattern
+ - GET `/` - upload the input file and date format pattern
- - `/datagrid` - DataGrid of the aggregated data (will be empty in accessed right away)
+ - POST `/datagrid` - DataGrid of the aggregated data

 ### Input parameters